 From an economic point of view, this is great news.
 However, growth is not without its own set of problems.
 Rising demand for air transportation requires large numbers of Unit Load Devices (ULDs) to protect cargo and keep planes safe.
 ULDs are used on countless different trade lanes, but this has resulted in an unwelcome imbalance in the global ULD fleet.
-And it’s a problem that is worsening significantly over time.
+And due to disrupted supply chains, this situation has even worsened.

-The stark choice between storing and returning empty containers
+The stark choice between storing and relocating ULDs

 The imbalance in the global ULD fleet is concerning for many countries.
 In the U.S.A. for example, there is often a surplus of ULDs, while in China there is frequently a shortage.
 One reason for this development is the imbalance in supply and demand between the two countries.
 The demand for Chinese products is greater in the U.S.A. than the demand for American products in China, which means many more ULDs are going east to west.